 - Preparing Your Cuttings

-Remove the leaves at the bottom of each stem cutting and keep around two sets at the top.
+Remove the leaves at the bottom of each stem cutting, and keep around two sets at the top.

 This step is necessary for the cutting to initiate the process of rooting smoothly and for you to be able to immerse it in the pot.

-- Preparing the Medium
+- Preparing The Medium

 I get many questions about which is the best mix to use to propagate cuttings.
 My answer always is that it depends on the plant you’re growing.

-- Inserting the Cuttings into the Mix
+- Inserting The Cuttings Into the Mix

-Caring for the Cuttings
+Caring For The Cuttings

 That’s why it’s important to keep the humidity levels very high around cuttings.
 Experts say that the atmospheric humidity of the cuttings should be around 70%–80%.

-To achieve that, you can simply use a plastic bag or a bottle to cover the cuttings after you mist them with water.
+To achieve that, you can use a plastic bag or a bottle to cover the cuttings after you mist them with water.

 Place your lavender cuttings in a fully or partially shaded area or room.

-Have fun growing your lavender and don’t forget to share your thoughts in the comments below!
+Have fun growing your lavender, and don’t forget to share your thoughts in the comments below!